No Knead Focaccia

-- Add the first 4 ingredients to a bowl and stir with a spatula.
-If it becomes too hard to stir, you can finish incorporating the dough with your hands until a sticky dough-ball forms.
+- Add the flour, yeast, salt, and water to a large bowl and stir with a spatula.
+If the dough becomes too hard to stir, you can finish incorporating the dough with your hands until a sticky dough-ball forms.
 No need to KNEAD lol.
 Just shape the dough.

 - Please Note: the water must be warm — not hot, not cold.
 The water needs to be between 100 and 110 degrees Fahrenheit (37 to 43 degrees Celsius).
 If the water is too hot or too cold the yeast will not activate.
 Make sure the yeast is not expired.

-- Once the dough is shaped, oil up the dough ball, cover it with plastic wrap and let it rest in a warm spot overnight.
-I let mine rise for 12 hours but a minimum of 8 hours is recommended.
-You can also make it early in the morning and bake later on in the evening for dinner.
+- Once the dough is shaped, oil up the dough ball, cover it with plastic wrap, and let it rest in a warm spot overnight.
+I let mine rise for 12 hours, but a minimum of 8 hours is recommended.
+You can also make the dough early in the morning and bake later on in the evening for dinner.

 - After the dough has tripled in size, uncover it and punch down the middle of the dough with your fist.